EVerest/everest-core/docs/source/how-to-guides/index.rst

       How to bring up all hard and software components of a charger in isolated test cases.

+   .. grid-item-card:: Choosing EVerest Version and Upgrading
+      :link: choosing-version-and-upgrading
+      :link-type: doc

+      How to choose the right EVerest version and plan upgrades.

 .. toctree::
     :maxdepth: 1
     :hidden: